 Prevention of arthropod vector bites remains the best method to reduce the burden of vector-borne diseases on the military and military health care system.
-History has shown that disease outbreaks occur when units encounter a highly focal area of vectors/disease during deployment that were not expected.
-Even in areas relatively free of vector-borne diseases exposure to biting arthropods have caused many casualties from secondary infections and allergic reactions.
+History has shown that disease outbreaks occur when units encounter a highly focal area of vectors/disease during deployments that were not expected.
+Even in areas relatively free of vector-borne diseases, exposures to biting arthropods have caused many casualties from secondary infections and allergic reactions.
 Guidance on personal protection from arthropods and other invertebrates can be found in the AFPMB TG 36 (Personal Protective Measures Against Insects and Other Arthropods of Military Significance ; and US Air Force Guide to Operational Surveillance of Medically Important Vectors and Pests "Operational Entomology" .

 Prophylactic antimalarial regimens must be started before deployment (up to two weeks) to be effective.

 Has "reach back" expertise been identified?

 These people can provide assistance when a problem or unexpected hazard is encountered during the deployment.
 Contact these persons during pre-deployment planning to help with developing the sampling plan and identifying the supporting PHC region or vector specific sampling equipment requirements.
-Contact us to assist you with identifying region or vector specific sampling and equipment requirements.

 Has a sampling plan for vector surveillance for each of the identified threats been prepared?

-A sampling plan should be developed during pre deployment planning.
+A sampling plan should be developed during pre-deployment planning.
 If a vector-borne disease hazard/risk has been identified in the IDRA/EZORA, then sampling of the vector must be conducted at the deployment site.
 Keep in mind that the risk level in the IDRA/EZORA is an ESTIMATE, and the risk level will get impacted by many other factors in any given deployment area.
 Maintaining the flexibility to collect a wide variety of vectors is a fundamental component of a thorough sampling plan.
-The PM assets, once on site, will use this plan to confirm or disprove the potential hazards identified.
+The PM assets, once on site, will use this plan to confirm or disprove the potential hazards identified during pre-deployment assessment.